s24nath/Employee-Management-System/README.md

 - Added “Forgot Password” feature if the user forgets the Password to sign in or if they want to change the current Password and set a new Password.
 The user needs to provide the current “I.D.”, choose the correct Security Questions, and type the correct Answer of that Security Question, as per the recorded data in database.
 Applied validation feature if there is any empty input field.
+[Forgot Password Working Video](https://drive.google.com/file/d/1qalZMev6BYZ4PGUe5WJfymOH3p-amBna/view?usp=sharing)

 - The Answer that is typed by the user is not case sensitive, to achieve this, I converted both user inputted data and recorded data in database to lowercase String, and then compared them.